Robina Qureshi: Human rights work

+Between 2005 and 2007, Qureshi was a leading voice and activist in the fight against dawn raids on asylum seekers' Glasgow homes between 2005.
 In September 2005, Qureshi travelled to Albania on a fact-finding mission after taking up the case of a family who were expelled to Kosovo in two separate dawn raids after living in Glasgow for five years as asylum seekers.

 Subsequently, she was at the forefront of challenging dawn raids against Scotland's asylum seekers.
 She called on Scotland's First Minister Jack McConnell to instruct Strathclyde Police not to cooperate with immigration officials who carry out dawn raids.
 The police, she said, "surely must despise doing the dirty work of the Home Office and the far right".
 Malcolm Chisholm MSP, Minister for Communities in the Scottish Executive, joined Qureshi in criticising the "heavy-handed" immigration policies,.
-Chisolm described Qureshi as "a very formidable campaigner and completely dedicated to the rights of minorities."
+Chisholm described Qureshi as "a very formidable campaigner and completely dedicated to the rights of minorities."

 In November 2007, Qureshi took up the case of 13-year-old Meltem Avcil, a 13-year-old Kurdish girl from Doncaster, who began self-harming after being detained with her mother at Yarl's Wood Immigration Removal Centre and about to be deported.
 Enlisting the support of the actress Juliet Stevenson, Sir Al Aynsley, Children's Commissioner, and journalists at The Independent newspaper, including Natasha Walter, Qureshi ran a campaign across the UK and Europe to secure Meltem and her mother's release.